 Store the brownie bites in an airtight container.
 For a soft and fudgy texture, keep them at room temperature.
 For a chewy texture, store them in the refrigerator.
 Alternatively, you can place them in the freezer where they will last for 1 month.

-More energy balls and bliss balls recipes
+More energy balls recipes

 - Oatmeal Cookie Dough Balls